czhangy/UCLA-GEs/Society-and-Culture/CLASSIC-10/notes.md

     - Transcripts, textual evidence, etc.
 - Herodotus
   - Insertion of fiction to prove allegorical points
-  - Use of dialogue, novel-like narrative
+  - Use of dialogue, novel-like narrae
   - Mixture of the supernatural with reality
     - Dreams, prophecies, etc.
     - Supernatural taken as evidence